-Students who have been living in Ireland for one year or who will be studying here for at least one year will be treated as ordinary residents and will pay a standard fee of €100 for a non-referral visit to the A&E.
+Students who have been living in Ireland for one year or who will be studying here for at least one year may be treated as ordinary residents by some hospitals and will pay a standard fee of €100 for a non-referral visit to the A&E.

 It is up to the non-EEA student to show proof that they are an established ordinary resident e.g. bill in the person's name, residence permit or visa etc. See here for more information.